 - review your level of cover

 Many funds have set funds aside for members in financial hardship so if, for example, you've lost your job, contact your fund and ask them to waive your premiums for a period.
 They may offer a suspension instead but try to insist to get a premium waiver.
 If your premium is waived you remain covered under your policy but you won't be covered while your policy is suspended.

 Legally, your health insurer can give you up to a 12% discount (about six weeks off your annual premium).
 Only one health insurer we know of - Health Partners - have reduced premiums for all their members but many others may waive your premium for a few weeks if you give them a call and ask.

 Suspend your policy

-If your insurer doesn't let you waive your premiums or suspend your policy, you can drop your hospital insurance for up to 1094 days (three years minus one day) in your lifetime without your Lifetime Health Cover loading being affected.
+If after looking at your options, you still want to drop your hospital cover, you can drop it for up to 1094 days (three years minus one day) in your lifetime without incurring a lifetime health cover loading penalty.

-Remember: If you drop your hospital cover you'll have to re-serve waiting periods if you take it up again.
+If you drop your hospital cover you'll have to re-serve waiting periods if you take it up again.
 Waiting periods are up to 12 months for pre-existing conditions and pregnancy.

 If you're currently paying for extras cover, think about the fact that you might not be able to use all of your extras benefits due to necessary social distancing to avoid infection with COVID-19.

 Some funds now cover some extras services like psychology and physiotherapy provided over the phone or online (telehealth).
 But while restrictions on dental treatment have been eased, chiropractic sessions and other extras services will still be impacted by social-distancing measures.